 Preheat oven to 400 degrees.
 Lightly grease a shallow 2-quart baking dish (approx. 8x12-inches).
 Spread frozen potatoes onto the bottom and up sides of the baking dish.
 Bake uncovered at 400 degrees for 10 minutes.
 While potatoes bake, brown ground beef and drain if necessary.
 Sprinkle beef, thawed broccoli and HALF of the French Fried onions over the potatoes.
 In a small bowl combine soup, milk, HALF of the cheese and the ground pepper; stir to blend.
 Pour over beef mixture.
 Cover tightly and bake at 400 degrees for 20 minutes more.
 Remove cover, top with remaining cheese and onions and bake uncovered for 2 to 3 minutes longer.
 Serves 4 to 6.

-Pork Chops with Amber Rice
+Page 2 of 2 - Pork Chops with Amber Rice

 4 to 6 boneless pork chops, about 3/4-inch thick